 It is essential to store sateen bed linens properly to protect them from mold, mildew and discoloring.
 Once you’ve dried and folded the bedsheets, place them in a cool, dry place away from the sun.
 Good ventilation is a must.
 If you only use sateen bedding during colder months, place them in a cotton bag in springtime to keep dust and other airborne pollutants away.

 To keep sateen bedsheets clean for longer, try to keep pets away from the bedroom and avoid placing outerwear such as jackets and coats or bags on them.

 At Parachute, you’ll find sateen bedding crafted from premium long-staple Egyptian cotton.
 The Oeko-Tex-certified bedsheets and pillowcases at Parachute are made by expert artisans in a family-owned factory, in the Guimarães region of northern Portugal.

-And remember, even though our luxury bedding is built to last, the best way to prolong their life is to machine-wash them in cool water, using Parachute’s liquid unscented laundry detergent.
+And remember, even though our luxury bedding is built to last, the best way to prolong their life is to machine-wash them in cool water, using natural laundry detergent.
 Tumble dry low with a few wool dryer balls made from premium New Zealand Wool.
 The wool balls will prevent them from wrinkling, and will neutralize static electricity and cling.

 With proper care, the sateen bed linens you’ll discover at Parachute have that luxurious, ultra-soft feel and will last for years.